jonathanye29/unit3_project/README.md

         padding: dp(50)
         md_bg_color: "#F4F4F6"
 ```
-This is the general basic set up of each screen in the application.
-Since my client wanted a professional and clean aesthetic look, I decided it is best of all screens in the application had the same set up and background image.
+This is a Kivy language code block defining the visual layout of a screen named "LoginScreen".
+This is an example of one of many screens in the application.
+MDCard is a component in the KivyMD library that represents a rectangular card with rounded corners, which can contain other widgets inside it.
+I use this as the general basic set up of each screen in the application, so all screens had the same set up and background image, as my client wanted a professional and clean aesthetic look.

 ### MDFillRoundFlatIconButton
 ```.kv